 If you have never written a request for a reference letter, you probably don’t know where to start.
 This sample below is a great place.

 But don’t copy it word for word.
 Change up the details to match your tone of voice, and ensure the details are correct.
 You want to give enough information to get great replies that paint a picture of the employee you are considering hiring.

 Dear Dave Jones,

 Jane Smith has applied for a position with ABC Company as a Project Engineer.
 She has listed you as a reference for the time she worked at DEF Company.
-We are interested in getting more details about her time working with you and would appreciate if you are able to answer the following questions to the best of your ability.
-The information you provide will help us make an informed decision on whether we would like to hire her.
+We are interested in getting more details about her time working with you.
+We would appreciate if you can answer the following questions to the best of your ability.
+The information you provide will help us decide whether we would like to hire her.

 Please be aware that any information you provide is strictly confidential.
 Jane has signed a release authorising you to provide the information requested below.
 If you have any questions, please contact me on my number, or email, listed below.

-In advance, thank you for taking your time to complete this reference letter for Jane.
-As there is a role we are currently considering Jane for, we would really appreciate a reply by [fill in date].
+In advance, thank you for taking the time to complete this reference letter for Jane.
+As there is a role we are currently considering Jane for, we would really appreciate a reply by 1 March at the latest.